aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-modeling/linear-extrusion/direction-in-linear-extrusion/_index.md

 };
 ```

-## Step 2: Create a 3D Scene
+### Step 2: Create a 3D Scene

-Build the foundation for your 3D masterpiece by creating a scene.
+A `Scene` object is the container for all nodes, meshes, lights, and cameras.

 ```csharp
 Scene scene = new Scene();
 ```

-## Step 3: Create Nodes
+### Step 3: Create Nodes

-Generate nodes within the scene to represent different components of your 3D environment.
+Nodes act as placeholders in the scene graph.
+Here we create two child nodes – one for the default extrusion and another for the directional extrusion.

 ```csharp
 var left = scene.RootNode.CreateChildNode();